Weka installation on AWS

 Select the Request on-demand limit increase link to get more vCPUs.

-The following example shows the required vCPUs for a six-node cluster with two clients of type i3en.2xlarge.
+The following example shows the required vCPUs for a six servers cluster with two clients of type i3en.2xlarge.
 This example is the smallest type of instance for a WEKA system deployment.

 It is advisable to use periodic (incremental) snapshots to back up the data and protect it from multiple EC2 instances failures.